 - damascus population 2016

-- what is the population of syria 2017
+- what was the population of syria in 2014